 - Do the time you committed to.
 Don’t be surprised if it’s difficult to meditate at first.
 We’re so used to being constantly stimulated that when we’re finally not, it can be uncomfortable or difficult.
 But do whatever time you set out to do.
 It’s not going to kill you.
 On the contrary, in many cases it can be the missing piece of the puzzle.
 Focusing on quieting our mind allows us to better use it when we need to, rather than constantly being consumed by mental chatter.

 As with anything else you’re introducing in your schedule, it’s important to make time for this.
 One way you can do this is just by blocking it out on your schedule.
 Then you’re going to find it harder to come up with reasons to not meditate.
 Even if you can’t do it every day (though you’ll find the best results that way), you can treat it like going to the gym — do it three or even five times a week.

 Meditation has a number of proven benefits, but the biggest one is just having a greater mastery over your mind.
 Leaders and celebrities from Barry Zito and Rupert Murdoch to Rick Rubin and David Lynch meditate.
 Just like your muscles need exercise, so do your focus and concentration.

-Drop us a line in the comments and let us know how this is working out for you.
-You’ll notice results immediately and in a week, but the real, powerful and lasting results are only going to come after several weeks or even months of meditation.
+Drop us a line on Twitter and let us know how this is working out for you.
+You’ll notice results immediately and in a week, but the real, powerful, and lasting results are only going to come after several weeks or even months of meditation.
 The science of meditation is real, and it can make a huge difference in your life.
 Try it for yourself.